|

 Public provision was important to ensure that the exploitation

-there were only either sporadic, charitable services or
+and there were only either sporadic, charitable services

-collectively they could provide services that would be comprehensive;
+that collectively they could provide services that would

-like home helps, health visitors and local clinics, public
+services like home helps, health visitors and local clinics,

-protection, clean water, good road networks, schools, pre-school
+public protection, clean water, good road networks, schools,

 These arguments are still true today.